 Figure 6.
-The validation of current speed (left panel) and direction (right panel) at measured stations during spring tide
+The validation of tidal current at measured stations during spring tide

-Fig. 7 and Fig. 8 show the distribution of flow field in flood and ebb tide during the neap and spring tide, where for expressing clearly the flow structure in this computational domain, a interval output for the velocity vector is finished in this study.
-During the flood tide, as depicted in the figure, the general flow of tidal current in seaward is northeast.
+Fig. 7 and Fig. 8 show the distribution of flow field in flood and ebb tide during the neap and spring tide.
+During the flood tide, as depicted in the figure, the general flow of tidal current in Liaodong Bay is northeast.
 The main flow flooding into Liao River divides to go around both sides of Gaizhou shoal.
 When the flow reaches the east and northeast of the Gaizhou shoal, the flow turns to the northwest, forming a mainstream flow from the outside sea into Liao River.
 West of Gaizhou shoal, the water flows mainly to the north and the northeast, and is affected by the delta terrain.
 During the spring tide period, the Gaizhou shoal can be swamped by the tidal currents on both sides because of the high tide level.
 During the ebb tide period, due to the development of many shoals, the current at the mouth of the estuary is divided into many branches.

 West of the Gaizhou Shoal, the current gradually turns from southwest to south.
 East of the Gaizhou Shoal, the tide current flows directly to southeast and then turns to south.
 Part of the Gaizhou shoal is high enough to be exposed at the low tide.
-The results of the salinity validation for V1, V2, V3 and V4 between May 29 and May 30 of 2014 in spring tide are reported in Fig. 9.
-The model estimates correctly the salinity in the Liao River estuary.
-Overall, the modeled results are acceptable and the model can be used for the following studies.